 The operating results and the performance of the Group and Company are set out in the statements of comprehensive income, statements of financial position, statements of changes in equity, statements of cash flows and notes thereto.
-The profit attributable to owners of the parent for the year under review was R208 million (2022: R166 million).
-Overall student enrolments for the year ended 31 December 2023 increased by 10% to 46 508 (2022: 42 463).
+Revenue increased by 14% to R1.6 billion (2023: R1.4 billion), driven by an 8% growth in student numbers.
+Total student numbers for Semester 2 increased to 50 039 (2023: 46 508), with a notable 14% increase in new contact learning students at STADIO Higher Education.
+The profit attributable to owners of the parent for the year under review increased by 26% to R262 million (2023: R208 million).